black-desk/DBuSPY/README.md

 [badge-shields-io-release-date]: https://img.shields.io/github/release-date/black-desk/DBuSPY
 [badge-shields-io-commits-since-release]: https://img.shields.io/github/commits-since/black-desk/DBuSPY/latest/master

+> [!WARNING]
+> This program is in very early stage and may break or change frequently\!

 `DBuSPY` is a TUI program powered by [Textual][textual] inspired by [D-Feet][d-feet], which can use to inspect D-Bus API.